autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/coordinate-system.md

 The commonly used coordinate systems include the world coordinate system, the vehicle coordinate system, and the sensor coordinate system.

 - The world coordinate system is a fixed coordinate system that defines the physical space in the environment where the vehicle is located.

 - The vehicle coordinate system is the vehicle's own coordinate system, which defines the vehicle's position and orientation in the world coordinate system.

-- The sensor coordinate system is the sensor's own coordinate system, which is used to define the sensor's position and orientation in the vehicle's coordinate system.
+- The sensor coordinate system is the sensor's own coordinate system, which is used to define the sensor's position and orientation in the vehicle coordinate system.

 ## How coordinates are used in Autoware